Twin Falls Idaho Temple

 The Twin Falls Idaho Temple is a temple of the Church of Jesus Christ of Latter-day Saints located in Twin Falls, Idaho, just south of the Snake River Canyon.
 The intent to build the temple was announced on October 2, 2004, by church president Gordon B. Hinckley, during general conference.
 It became the fourth Latter-day Saint temple in the state when it was dedicated in August 2008 and the second dedicated in Idaho that year.
 As of 2009, at an approximate height of 159 ft, it was the tallest building in Twin Falls.

-The temple has a single attached end spire with a statue of the angel Moronii.
+The temple has a single attached end spire with a statue of the angel Moroni.
 This temple was designed by MHTN Architects, Inc., using a classic modern architectural style.
 A groundbreaking ceremony, to signify the beginning of construction, was held on April 15, 2006, conducted by Neil L. Andersen.

 History

 Church president Gordon B. Hinckley announced the construction of a temple in Idaho's Magic Valley region on October 2, 2004, during general conference.
 It was built to serve the thousands of members who live in southern Idaho between the Boise and Idaho Falls temples.

 Rumors of the temple started several weeks before general conference when the church's negotiations to purchase the Candleridge Golf Course came to light.
 The financially unprofitable course had already announced its intention to close on December 31, 2004, yet over 300 residents near the golf course produced a petition protesting the loss of the golf course to the temple, upset that their investments into homes next to a golf course would become investments into homes bordering a busy church.
 In response, the church distributed printed materials, stating its intentions to work with neighbors with regard to traffic and parking when the time came to present plans to the city.